mdisant/House-Prices/README.md

 ### Executing program

+1) Download the [data](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques/data) and save it in the data/ directory.
-1) Open the notebook.ipynb Jupyter Notebook file in an IDE of your choice.
+2) Open the notebook.ipynb Jupyter Notebook file in an IDE of your choice.
-2) Run each cell in the notebook.
+3) Run each cell in the notebook.
-3) The submission.csv file is the output file.
+4) The submission.csv file is the output file.

 <!-- LICENSE -->